 There is a need in Oakland to provide victims, their families and friends with crisis response services after a violent crime or homicide occurs.
 Providing these families with services immediately will reduce retaliation and provide young victims and witnesses with positive ways to deal with the range of emotions that come from witnessing or experiencing a violent incident.
 Staff recommends partnering with Alameda County Health Care Services Agency (ACHCSA) to provide up to three mental health specialists to respond to the scenes of homicides and other violent crimes involving youth under the age of 30 in Oakland.
 ACHCSA will leverage some support for the program after implementation by establishing a method of billing Medi-Cal through Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) Services for youth under the age of 22.
-The mental health specialists to support services and provide any mental health assistance that is necessary.
+The mental health specialists will assist victims, their friends and families in dealing with their health care needs, referrals to support services and provide any mental health assistance that is necessary.
 Priority will be given to crimes that occur in Measure Y High Priority Police Beats.